Marco Trungelliti

 Marco Trungelliti ([ˈmaɾko tɾuɲɟʝeˈliti]; born 31 January 1990) is an Argentine professional tennis player and competes mainly on the ATP Challenger Tour and ITF Futures, both in singles and doubles.

-On 4 March 2019, Trungelliti achieved his best singles rankings of world number 112.
-On 1 April 2013, he peaked at world number 174 in the doubles rankings.
-He has reached 22 career singles finals with a record of 9 wins and 13 losses which includes a 2–5 record in ATP Challenger Tour finals.
-In addition, he has reached 13 doubles finals with a record of 7 wins and 6 losses which included a 3-3 record in ATP Challenger Tour finals.
+On 4 March 2019, he achieved his best singles rankings of world No. 112.
+On 1 April 2013, he peaked at No. 174 in the doubles rankings.

+Trungelliti has reached 34 career singles finals with a record of 15 wins and 19 losses which includes a 6–11 record in ATP Challenger Tour finals.
+In addition, he has reached 13 doubles finals with a record of 7 wins and 6 losses which included a 3–3 record in ATP Challenger Tour finals.

 Career

 2012: ATP debut

-Trungelliti made his ATP Tour debut at the 2012 Croatian Open where he advanced through the 3 qualifying rounds by defeating Juan-Martin Aranguren 6–3, 6–2, Jose Anton Salazar Martin 7–6(7–4), 6–3 and Adrian Menendez-Maceiras 6–3, 6–2 to make his first appearance in a main draw.
-In the first round, he would go on to defeat Paolo Lorenzi 7–5, 6–4 before losing in the second round to Carlos Berlocq 6–7(4–7), 6–4, 1–6.
+Trungelliti made his ATP Tour debut at the 2012 Croatian Open where he advanced through the 3 qualifying rounds by defeating Juan-Martín Aranguren 6–3, 6–2, Jose Anton Salazar Martin 7–6(4), 6–3 and Adrián Menéndez Maceiras 6–3, 6–2 to make his first appearance in a main draw.
+In the first round, he would go on to defeat Paolo Lorenzi 7–5, 6–4 before losing in the second round to Carlos Berlocq 6–7(4), 6–4, 1–6.

-2016: Grand Slam debut

-2018
+2016-2018: Major & Masters debuts, first wins and top-10 win

+In 2016, he qualified for two consecutive Grand Slams for the first time in his career at the 2016 Australian Open and at the 2016 French Open.
+He reached the second round in both Grand Slams, beating Jozef Kovalík on the hard courts of the first major of the season, and achieving his first and only victory against a top player, defeating 10th seed Marin Čilić, on the Parisian clay.
+Between January and May, more precisely during March 2016, he achieved his only entry into a Masters 1000, also via the qualifying stage, in 2016 BNP Paribas Open.

 At the 2018 French Open Trungelliti drove for 10 hours from Barcelona to Paris to be a late replacement for the injured Nick Kyrgios who had been due to face his compatriot Bernard Tomic.
 He only arrived to sign in shortly before midnight, and the match was scheduled first on court the following morning.
 Despite this Trungelliti defeated Tomic in four sets to make the second round at Roland Garros.
-He had been joined in his car journey by his mother and 89 year old grandmother who had happened to have been visiting from Argentina at the time.
+He had been joined in his car journey by his mother and 89-year-old grandmother who had happened to have been visiting from Argentina at the time.
 He lost to Marco Cecchinato in the second round.